 You can also study this course part-time through online distance learning, over 36 months, offering a flexible mode of study.

 What you'll study

 This degree combines a number of subjects including:

-You'll complete six taught modules.
-Four classes are compulsory and you then choose two optional.
+You'll complete six taught modules – four compulsory classes and two optional.

 Our department’s £6M purpose-built and state-of-the-art research laboratories opened in June 2013.
 These facilities include: